-The health of your teeth is key to your overall health.
-Preventing cavities is one of the most important ways to keep your teeth in good condition and prevent further complications.
-Untreated cavities can destroy your teeth and eventually create more serious problems.
-That's why it's helpful to know the signs of a cavity and to see your dentist as soon as possible if you think you have one.
+The health of your teeth is the key to your overall health.
+Preventing cavities is one of the most important ways to keep your teeth in good condition and avoid further complications.
+Untreated cavities can destroy your teeth and eventually cause more serious problems.
+That’s why it’s helpful to recognize the signs of a cavity and see your dentist as soon as possible if you think you have one.

-Here is a guide that will explain in detail the 4 signs that indicate the presence of tooth decay.
+Here is a guide that will explain in detail the 4 signs indicating the presence of a dental cavity.

-Tooth decay is the attack of the tooth by acids produced by the bacteria of the dental plaque which accumulate on the teeth.
-At the beginning of the formation of dental caries, the acid causes the decalcification as well as the decomposition of the different structures of the tooth by demineralizing it, starting with the dental enamel.
-The dentist can immediately detect this decalcification by observing the discoloration and brittleness of the tooth enamel.
-To do this, he will conduct a clinical examination with an instrument called an explorer.
-This is possible if the decay is located on a visible part of the crown of the tooth.
-It is also possible to take x-rays to detect cavities between the teeth if the decay is not yet significant.
+A dental cavity refers to the attack on the tooth by acids produced by the bacteria in dental plaque that accumulates on the teeth.
+At the beginning of cavity formation, the acid causes decalcification and breakdown of the tooth’s various structures by demineralizing it, starting with the dental enamel.
+The dentist can immediately detect this decalcification by observing discoloration and fragility of the enamel on a tooth.
+To do this, they will perform a clinical examination using an instrument called an explorer.
+This is possible if the cavity is located on a visible part of the tooth crown.
+Additionally, you may have X-rays taken to detect cavities between teeth if the cavity is not yet advanced.

 Dental plaque

-One of the main causes of tooth decay is the bacterial flora.
-Indeed, the bacteria in dental plaque produce acids from the sweet foods we ingest, which then degrade the teeth.
-In addition, tartar is the cause of gingivitis, which will promote the appearance of cavities.
+One of the main causes of dental cavities is the bacterial flora.
+Indeed, the bacteria in dental plaque produce acids from the sugary foods we consume, which then damage the teeth.
+Moreover, tartar causes gingivitis, which promotes the development of cavities.

-Many people have an environment favorable to the formation of dental caries.
-For example, a defect in the enamel that is poorly mineralized can be a source of problems.
-Badly placed teeth can also cause problems because you will have difficulty brushing them, which will create plaque.
+Many people have an environment favorable to cavity formation.
+For example, a defect in enamel that is poorly mineralized can be a source of problems.
+Misaligned teeth can also cause issues because they are harder to brush properly, leading to plaque buildup.

 Diet

-A diet with too much sugar can lead to tooth decay.
-Indeed, these foods are transformed by the germs of the mouth into acids which will attack the teeth.
-Nibbling is also harmful because it prevents the saliva from renewing itself and from carrying out the natural cleaning of the teeth.
+A diet that is too sugary can cause dental cavities.
+Indeed, these foods are transformed by germs in the mouth into acids that attack the teeth.
+Snacking is also harmful because it prevents saliva from renewing and naturally cleaning the teeth.

 Lack of fluoride and vitamin D

-Fluoride and vitamin D are essential to oral health.
-Indeed, they play a major role in the mineralization and the solidity of the bones and thus of the teeth.
-A lack of these elements can severely weaken them.
-Fluoride supplementation of water containing < 1 ppm will reduce the incidence of dental caries.
+Fluoride and vitamin D are essential for oral health.
+They play a major role in the mineralization and strength of bones and therefore teeth.
+A deficiency in these elements can severely weaken them.
+Supplementing fluoride in water containing < 1 ppm will reduce the incidence of dental cavities.

 1) Tooth sensitivity related to food